Questions and Answers Relating to Personal Contract Plans.

-As with all forms of Hire Purchase, until the final payment is made in settlement of the PCP agreement, the car is legally owned by Volkswagen Bank (although it is registered in you, the customer’s name).
+As with all forms of Hire Purchase, until the final payment is made in settlement of the PCP agreement, the car is legally owned by Volkswagen Financial Services (although it is registered in you, the customer’s name).

 It is important that we highlight a few distinctions.